 - the demand for the job.

 Stunt performers are usually freelance, working on a production on a contract basis.
-Fees depend on the type of production and are usually higher for feature films than for television.
-For example, the BBC agreement is £335 a day, and for cinema films the minimum daily rate is £564.00.
+Fees depend on the type of production and are usually higher for feature films than for television, therefore pay is variable.

 The Equity website lists the latest recommended minimum rates of pay, for which you now need to be a member to access.

 - The work is highly dangerous, with stunt performers routinely facing the risk of serious injury or death.